Previous dysbiosis recommendations

 Epi4Dogs objective is to present the very best and most thorough information on EPI by including as much actual and pertinent veterinarian research supporting what we suggest.
 Too many sites will give recommendations as absolute truths based on human studies and although there are many similarities between the dog and human… there are differences that do affect how things are processed.
 This is why Epi4Dogs cites veterinarian canine studies, preferably related to EPI when possible.
 We also strongly recommend that pet owners share with their vets everything that is suggested.
 We may be the largest resource of EPI and have the only EPI database, however this does not take the place of a vet.
 An EPI patient’s vet and owner best knows that individual EPI patient’s history and any other possible health concerns, contraindications, etc. An EPI dog (or cat) will best be served when everyone works together and shares information.

 With regards to managing SID.
 Years ago, vets prescribed Metronidazole (in the USA) that sometimes worked and sometimes didn’t.
 Back then they didn’t know what else to try.
 They now know more…. much more!
 Over the years, Tylosin Tartrate (Tylan) has evolved as a better antibiotic in most cases to address the bugs in the gut.
 Although at that time it was presumed that the gut was overloaded with bad bacteria.
 Since then they have further discovered that is not true either.
 Now they understand that there is an imbalance of bacteria and that the health of the host and it’s interaction / synergy with the gut flora is also key.
 However, with antibiotics that do work on SID, sometimes once the course of antibiotics is completed there is a relapse called ARD (Antibiotic Responsive Diarrhea) or TRD (Tylosin Responsive Diarrhea).
 When SID continues to return, Epi4Dogs recommends a repeat course of antibiotics (Tylan is the preferred drug, given twice a day for 6 weeks) and a change in the diet.
 These recommendations are from multiple veterinarian research, that is also included on this site.
-It has also been observed that sometimes instead of stopping the antibiotics completly when the antibiotic course is completed, some dogs do better if slowly withdrawn from the antibiotic.
-Another point of interest is if the dog does not show noticeable improvement within 7 to 10 days on the antibiotic prescribed (usually Tylan) then continue the course of antibiotic with a different antibiotic (usually Metronidazole, or Amoxycillan or Oxytetracycline [Oxytet]).
+It has also been observed that sometimes instead of stopping the antibiotics completely when the antibiotic course is completed, some dogs do better if slowly withdrawn from the antibiotic.
+Another point of interest is if the dog does not show noticeable improvement within 7 to 10 days on the antibiotic prescribed (usually Tylan) then continue the course of antibiotic with a different antibiotic (maybe Amoxicillin or Oxytetracycline [Oxytet]).
 The opposite is also advised.
-If starting with Metronidazole or something else and there is no noticeable improvement within 7 to 10 days, then stop that antibiotic and continue the antibiotic course with Tylan.
+If starting with something else and there is no noticeable improvement within 7 to 10 days, then stop that antibiotic and continue the antibiotic course with Tylan.
 Sometimes, even after trying all of the above, some dogs simply have to be placed on a reduced maintenance dose of antibiotics for life.
-If this happens it is Tylan that is prescribed as Metronidazole should not be taken long term (adverse effects).
+If this happens it is Tylan that is prescribed as Metronidazole is no longer advised for chronic gastro situations.
 However, in a recent study, dogs with SID were divided into two treatment groups.
 1/2 received FOS (Fructooligosaccharides) a dietary prebiotic, 1/2 received Tylan (antibiotic).
 Both groups improved.
 However some in the antibiotic group relapsed, but those in the FOS group continued to do well.
-Is FOS a possibility? maybe.
+Is FOS a possibility? maybe, maybe not.

 Epi4Dogs and various Veterinarian Medical Schools continue to work together in an effort to find maybe even a better way to address SID than with antibiotics.

 The premise of probiotics sounds good, but they may or may not work depending on the individual dog’s gut flora and health situation.
 Most probiotic research is based on humans, not dogs and they now know there is a difference between the two.
 Obviously more studies are needed specifically on dogs so that there is a better understanding of which probiotics might be more appropriate for which condition, habits, and dietary concerns.
-If probiotics are given, what is known is to also give a prebiotic for a much better response.
+What is known is to also give a prebiotic for a much better response.

 And last but not least…. veterinarian researchers well versed in Microbiome studies are re-visiting fecal transplants as another option to treating SID.
 This is mostly based on successful trials with humans dealing with SID and some cases of fecal transplants in dogs.
 But how often does this affordable procedure need to be done?
 We don’t know yet, just that we are seeing success with the cases that have been done.